opf/openproject/docs/system-admin-guide/faq/README.md

 The authentication via Google is already activated in the Enterprise cloud.
 Users who are invited to OpenProject, should be able to choose authentication via Google.
 There should be a Google button under the normal user name / password when you try to login.

+## Is it possible to set a custom field as "required" when it's already in use?
+What will hapen to the existing work packages for which the custom field is activated?

+Yes, this is possible.
+When you edit existing work packages for which the custom field is activated but not populated you will receive the warning "[name of custom field] can't be blank" and you will have to populate the custom field.

 ## [FAQ for work package settings](../manage-work-packages/faq)